doxeylab/doxeylab-website/_members/manjot-hunjan.md

   linkedin: manjotsinghhunjan
 ---

-Manjot is a M.Sc. student in the Doxey Lab.
+Manjot was a M.Sc. student in the Doxey Lab.
 He graduated from University of Waterloo with a B.Sc. in Biology in 2020.
 Manjot is interested in developing modern bioinformatic approaches to analyzing metagenomic data.